 Although Pepsi and Apple successfully campaigned against Coca-Cola, respectively Microsoft, these are not examples of good practices.

 Architects’ Clients.
-Market for Lemmons
+The market for Lemons.

 But good marketing should aim to inform and educate potential clients.
 This way, they can make better-informed decisions.
 Better-informed decisions lead to better services, collaboration, and better architecture.
 They set the standards in our profession.